fitnr/savi-750/README.md

 <a id="class-format"></a>
 ### Class Format
 Class runs from 9:30am to 5:30pm.
 Each day will be consist of 80-90–minute blocks broken up by 10-minute breaks and a half-hour break for lunch.
-Class will be a mix of lecture and practical exercise work, emphasizing the application of skills covered in the lecture portion of the class.
+Class will be a mix of lecture and exercise work, emphasizing the application of skills covered in the lecture portion of the class.
 You will have ample time in class to work on practical exercises based on the information presented in lectures.
-When possible, the final half hour of class will be set aside for any additional questions or additional tutorials in tools, skills, or techniques.

 <a id="submitting-assignments"></a>
 ### Submitting Assignments